CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 5. Next, you need to fill in the SFTP (or secure connection) credentials, which correspond to your Central EGA account username.
 In SFTP Username, write your EGA username (ega-box-NNN).
 In SFTP Server, write the following: test.sd.csc.fi:9002.
 Loading an SFPT key is not required for data uploads to FEGA.

 6. Click on *Encrypt and upload files*.
 The tool will ask the SFTP Passphrase, which corresponds to your Central EGA account password.
-After clicking on OK, the SDA toll will start the data encryption and upload.
+After clicking on OK, the application will start the data encryption and upload.

 7. The application is not provided with a progress bar.
 Data encryption and upload can take minutes or up to several hours, depending on the size of the dataset.
-Data upload is successfully finished when the activity log in the SDA tools visualises the following message: Disconnecting SFPT.
+Data upload is successfully finished when the activity log in the application visualises the following message: Disconnecting SFPT.
 SFPT has been disconnected.

 8. Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
 You will receive further instructions for the metadata submission.